 Looks like these are going for around $330, but if you buy on the official XTAR Alibaba site there’s a $20 off for purchases over $200.
 Unfortunately that doesn’t even cover shipping.

-While this light isn’t one intended for my usual EDC style use, it seem like it’d be very fitted for actual diving.
+While this light isn’t one intended for my usual EDC style use, it seems like it’d be very fitted for actual diving.
 The buttons are large and easy to press.
-The output is good (thought not measuring up to the claim) and the modes are almost all dead level flat.
-(Even the highest mode seems to only step down because of temperature, which will not be a problem under water.)
+The output is good (though not measuring up to the claim) and the modes are almost all dead level flat.
+(Even the highest mode seems to only step down because of temperature, which will not be a problem underwater.)

 - XTAR D36 5800 Dive Light

 - XTAR BP36-3500 Battery Pack

 - Charge cable (Wall plug to barrel plug, 12V)

 - Lanyard with rubber cover